AssistantEngine/filament-assistant/README.md

 # Filament Assistant

 **Free & Open Source Version**
-*For more features and a cloud-based experience, check out [Assistant Engine](https://assistant-engine.com/).*
+*For more features and a cloud-based assistant experience, check out [Assistant Engine](https://assistant-engine.com/).*

 **Filament Assistant** is an AI-powered plugin that seamlessly integrates conversational capabilities into your Laravel Filament projects.
 Developed by [Assistant Engine](https://assistant-engine.com/), it provides a feature-rich chat sidebar, intelligent context resolution, and effortless integration with popular tools like **Slack**, **Trello**, **Notion**, **Jira Service Desk**, **Bitbucket**, and **GitHub**.